CURRY HEALTH NETWORK

 - Double check: Help our staff provide safe care and a safe care environment.
 It's OK to ask if they remembered to:

 ●Confirm they are providing care to the correct patient.

 ●Mark the site for your surgery or procedure.

 ●Do everything they could to protect you from falling.

 CONCERNS OR SUGGESTIONS●Do you have concerns about your care or your safety while at Curry Health Network?
 Please talk with us about your concerns, tell us your complaints and suggest ways we can improve.
 We will not force you to do something, discriminate against you, interrupt the services we are providing or punish you in some way just because you complain.
 If you are concerned or upset about your visit, we would like you to talk with the manager of the service before you leave.
 They often can solve the problem or clear up a misunderstanding.

 ●Curry Health Network is committed to the prompt resolution of complaints and grievances.
 If you still have a concern after talking with the manager or wish to file a grievance, please contact us by phone to (541)247-3183 or (541)247-3164, mail (Curry Health Network, 94220 4th Street, Gold Beach, Oregon 97444), fax (541) 247-3159 or via email.

 ●Curry Health Network strives to resolve grievances in a timely manner, ideally within 7 days.
 If more time is needed to investigate your grievance you will be notified in writing of the request for more time for investigation and resolution.

-●Upon resolution of your grievance you will be provided with a written notice of the decision and the steps taken on behalf of you to investigate the grievance and the results of the grievance process, and the date of completion.
+●Upon resolution of your grievance you will be provided with a written notice of the decision from the Quality Department and the steps taken on behalf of you to investigate the grievance and the results of the grievance process, and the date of completion.

 ●If we still have not addressed your concern, the following resources are also available to assist you: